The Lappeenranta–Imatra region specializes in promoting green electrification innovations and business

 The themes of the ecosystem agreements are also carried forward in national group projects led by TKI operators in Lappeenranta, Kokkola, Tampere, Joensuu, Oulu and Jyväskylä.
 Each attraction responsibility project connects actors from at least three Innocity.
 The idea behind traction responsibility projects is to strengthen joint development between regions and increase the international visibility of the field's know-how.
 Six national traction responsibility projects promote innovation and business in the following themes: green electrification, battery chemicals, mobile work machines, photonics and exercise and digital health and wellness technologies.

 Among these themes, strengthening the innovation ecosystem of green electrification in Finland is the responsibility of LUT University.
-The partners in the project are research and product development centers for green electrification from Oulu, Vaasa, Jyväskylä, Joensuu and the urban areas of Raahe and Kokkola.
+The partners in the project are research and product development centers for green electrification from Oulu, Vaasa, Jyväskylä, Joensuu and the Raahe and Kokkola region.